 There are two significant factors in assessing the level of flood victims' satisfaction which are level of education and location.
-Result Pearson Chi-Square test for the flood victims perception by level of education showed a value of p = 0.033 ($\chi^2 = 22.461$, df = 12, p < 0.05) with the frequency observed (22.461) more than expected critical value (21.02).
+Result Pearson Chi-Square test for the flood victims perception by level of education showed a value of p = 0.033 (χ^2 = 22.461, df = 12, p < 0.05) with the frequency observed (22.461) more than expected critical value (21.02).
 It can be concluded that the level of flood victims satisfaction is influenced by varies in level of education in assessing the service of flood operation.
 Secondary school level of education is more satisfied with the flood operation service provided compared to higher level of education extremely dissatisfied the services provide during the flood operation.

+to higher level of education extremely dissatisfied the services provide during the flood operation.
 Pearson Chi-Square test is p = 0.002 ($\chi^2 = 20.740$, df = 6, p < 0.05) shows there is significant difference in perception by location.
 It was found that frequency observed (20.740) is more than expected critical value (12.59).
 In conclusion, it was found that the level of flood victim satisfaction is influenced by varies in location.
 Kelantan is the location that extremely dissatisfied with the flood operation, Pahang satisfied with the flood operation and Terengganu slightly very satisfied with the flood operation.